-'''

 reset_path [-setup]

 [-from {objectList}]

 [-through {objectList} [-through {objectList} ...]]

 [-to {objectList}]

 [-disable]

 [-comment commentString]

-'''

 -setup Specifies that setup checking (maximum delay) is reset to single-cycle behavior.

 -from Specifies the names of objects to use to find path start points.
 The -from objectList includes:

 • Clocks

 • Registers

 Top-level input or bi-directional ports)

-Black box outputs
+• Black box outputs

 Sequential cell clock pins

 When the specified object is a clock, all flip-flops, latches, and primary inputs related to that clock are used as path start points

-Specifies the intermediate points for the timing exception.
+-through Specifies the intermediate points for the timing exception.
 The -through objectList includes:

-- · Combinational nets
+Combinational nets

-- Hierarchical ports
+Hierarchical ports

-- · Pins on instantiated cells
+Pins on instantiated cells

 By default, the through points are treated as an OR list.
-The constraint is applied if the path crosses any points in objectList.
-If more than one object is included, the objects must be enclosed either in quotation marks ("") or in braces (\(\frac{1}{3}\)).
-If you specify the -through option multiple times, reset_path applies to the paths that pass through a member of each objectList.
+The constraint is applied if the path crosses any points in objectList .
+If more than one object is included, the objects must be enclosed either in quotation marks ("") or in braces ($\binom{0}{2}$).
+If you specify the -through option multiple times, reset_path applies to the paths that pass through a member of each objectList .
 If you use the -through option in combination with the -from or -to options, reset_path applies only if the -from or -to and the -through conditions are satisfied.

-Specifies the names of objects to use to find path end points.
+-to Specifies the names of objects to use to find path end points.
 The -to objectList includes:

-- Clocks
+• Clocks

-- Registers
+• Registers

-- Top-level output or bi-directional ports
+Top-level output or bi-directional ports

-- Black box inputs
+Black box inputs

-- Sequential cell data input pins
+Sequential cell data input pins

 If a specified object is a clock, all flip-flops, latches, and primary outputs related to that clock are used as path end points.

+-disable Disables the constraint.

-Allows the command to accept a comment string.
+-comment textString Allows the command to accept a comment string.
 The tool honors the annotation and preserves it with the object so that the exact string is written out when the constraint is written out.
 The comment remains intact through the synthesis, place-and-route, and timing-analysis flows.